To start with the most pressing question: are there legal online casinos Netherlands? The answer is YES.

 Since October 4, 2021, players can register with the Central Register for the Exclusion of Games of Chance (Cruks) to self-exclude from gambling for a minimum of six months at all legal providers, both online and land-based.
 Licensed operators must check Cruks before granting access to their games.

 Cruks registration can be voluntary or involuntary.
 For involuntary registration, a concerned party (e.g., a partner, family member, legal guardian, or gambling operator) can request registration through the Ksa.
 Involuntary registration also lasts for six months.
-By January 2024, Cruks had recorded 63,543 registrations.
+By 2025, the number of registrations in Cruks had increased significantly to well over 80,000, highlighting the growing awareness of responsible gambling measures in the Netherlands.

 Make Sure To Read: Read everything about Cruks (Dutch).